deckhouse/virtualization/docs/INSTALL.md

 EOF
 ```

-The `.spec.settings.dvcr` block describes the settings for the repository for storing virtual machine images, this block specifies the size of the storage provided for storing images `.spec.settings.dvcr.storage.persistentVolumeClaim.size`.
+The `.spec.settings.dvcr` block describes the settings for the repository for storing virtual machine images, it specifies the size of the storage provided for storing images `.spec.settings.dvcr.storage.persistentVolumeClaim.size` and the storage class `.spec.settings.dvcr.storage.persistentVolumeClaim.storageClassName`.

 The `.spec.settings.virtualMachineCIDRs` block specifies the list of subnets.
 Virtual machine addresses will be allocated automatically or on request from the specified subnet ranges in order.

 You can track the readiness of the module using the following command: